 - Get an assessment.
 The first step to secure a profession after your service is finding the right job for your skills, and that’s where the military job assessment comes in.
 This test was designed to help determine your career path, so any veteran who wants to stay in the military can take advantage of this opportunity.

 - Translate your experience through COOL.
 There are lots of ways to get a job after military service, but one of the easiest is to be credentialed with COOL or Credentialing Opportunities Online.
 Credentialing is a process of educating employers about your experience and skills, so they can recognize your experience and credentials and look for you.
+The employer is also likely to conduct background checks, by engaging Checkr or similar companies, to ensure that the information you provide is credible.

 - Assess the options.
 If you’re looking for a job when you leave the military, there are many options to consider.
 There are jobs that are very different from what you were doing before you joined the military, which may be something you want to explore.